dsaldana/y-rescue-2015/2015/agentcompetition/README.txt

 Little tutorial to get the simulator and our code up and running.

-Get the simulator and build it (tested with ad 1.9.3 and Java 1.7.0 OpenJDK):
+Get the simulator and build it (tested with ant 1.9.3 and Java 1.7.0 OpenJDK):

 $ git clone git://git.code.sf.net/p/roborescue/roborescue roborescue
 $ cd roborescue